Security Surveillance Cameras | How To Get Started

 • Use it as a video baby monitor.

-• Know what's going on with all family members throughout the house, and monitor areas that are off-limits, like the workshop or cleaning supply closet.
+• Know what's happening with all family members throughout the house, and monitor areas off-limits, like the workshop or cleaning supply closet.

 • Care more easily for an elderly family member by setting up a camera in the area where they spend the most time.
-You can keep an eye on them from another room or while you're away from home.
+You can watch them from another room or while away from home.

 • Identify the creepy noise coming from downstairs without even getting out of bed.
-If you hear suspicious noises in your home, especially at odd hours, check the cameras to see what is happening before going directly to the source of the noise.
+If you hear suspicious noises in your home, especially at odd hours, check the indoor cameras to see what is happening before going directly to the noise source.

 WHEN YOU'RE AWAY

-Security cameras aren't just for catching burglars in the act - they can give you peace of mind when it comes to your family, your kids, and your property by letting you see what's going on at all times.
+Security cameras aren't just for catching burglars in the act - they can give you peace of mind regarding your family, kids, and property by letting you see what's happening at all times.

 • Catch a burglar or intruder on tape while they try to break in.